NYCEastmon/NYCEastmon/README.md

 ### Hello I'm Malcolm
-**I am on aspiring cloud/network engineer.
+**I am on cloud/network engineer.
 I love all things technology, gaming, fitness and cars.**
-- I’m currently working on networkchunk's thirty day cert challenge.
+- I’m currently working on passing the network plus exam.
 - I’m currently learning cloud and networking.
 - I’m looking for help with learning how to be a great multi cloud engineer.
 - Ask me about all things cloud and networking.